cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/core-concepts/follow-like-connection.md

 description: Off-chain connections supported
 ---

 Follow and Like are additional forms of connection supported by the protocol, but unlike a SubscribeNFT, follow and like don't require any on-chain transaction and are not represented by NFTs.
 Instead, they are implemented through off-chain proofs that are synced to Arweave.
-Additionally, while subscriptions are represented through an address minting a ccProfile's SubscribeNFT, follows are represented as `address -> ProfileNFT` relationship and likes are represented as `address -> post` relationship.
+Additionally, while subscriptions are represented through an address minting a CyberProfile's SubscribeNFT, follows are represented as `address -> ProfileNFT` relationship and likes are represented as `address -> post` relationship.
 This is great for applications with light weight social graph needs, that do not want to incur gas costs.

 ## Idempotent Proof of Connection